Ceuta: Union between Portugal and Spain

-During the Iberian Union 1580 to 1640, Ceuta attracted many settlers of Spanish origin.
-Ceuta became the only city of the Portuguese Empire that sided with Spain, when Portugal regained its independence in the Portuguese Restoration War of 1640.
+During the Union with Spain, 1580 to 1640, Ceuta attracted many residents of Spanish origin and became the only city of the Portuguese Empire that sided with Spain when Portugal regained its independence in the Portuguese Restoration War of 1640.

 Spanish

 On 1 January 1668, King Afonso VI of Portugal recognised the formal allegiance of Ceuta to Spain and ceded Ceuta to King Carlos II of Spain by the Treaty of Lisbon.

 The city was attacked by Moroccan forces under Moulay Ismail during the Siege of Ceuta (1694–1727).
 During the longest siege in history, the city underwent changes leading to the loss of its Portuguese character.
 While most of the military operations took place around the Royal Walls of Ceuta, there were also small-scale penetrations by Spanish forces at various points on the Moroccan coast, and seizure of shipping in the Strait of Gibraltar.

-During the Napoleonic Wars (1803-1815), Spain allowed Britain to occupy Ceuta.
-Occupation began in 1810, with Ceuta being returned at the conclusion of the Wars.
+During the Napoleonic Wars (1803–1815), Spain allowed Britain to occupy Ceuta.
+Occupation began in 1810, with Ceuta being returned at the conclusion of the wars.
 Disagreements regarding the border of Ceuta resulted in the Hispano-Moroccan War (1859–60), which ended at the Battle of Tetuán.

 In July 1936, General Francisco Franco took command of the Spanish Army of Africa and rebelled against the Spanish republican government; his military uprising led to the Spanish Civil War of 1936–1939.
 Franco transported troops to mainland Spain in an airlift using transport aircraft supplied by Germany and Italy.
-Ceuta became one of the first casualties of the uprising: General Franco's rebel nationalist forces seized Ceuta, while at the same time the city came under fire from the air and sea forces of the official republican government.
+Ceuta became one of the first battlegrounds of the uprising: General Franco's rebel nationalist forces seized Ceuta, while at the same time the city came under fire from the air and sea forces of the official republican government.